zheweigu/learngit1/readme.txt

 My boss is so stupid.
 My boss is ver stupid.
 <<<<<<< HEAD
-Creating a new branch is quick & simple.
+Creating a new branch is quick and simple and fast.
 =======
 Creating new branch is very convenient AND fast.
 >>>>>>> feature1